matbrown/butr/README.md

 ```

-# Human vs AI 😢
+# Human vs AI

 I'm an old school developer that's been coding for over 15 years now.
 I absolutely love coding with a passion, and I can't think of a better way of spending an evening than creating software, whether that's a Linux script to be used a CLI, refactoring something, backend, frontend, anything!
 Efficient tool?
 I'll make it more efficient.
 Already exists?
-Don't care, lemmedoitokayfanks.
+Don't care, lemmedoitokiedokiefanks.

 It's a late saturday afternoon and I'm setting up and configuring a k8s cluster that will be responsible for a significant amount of services.
-My k8s cluster is running perfectly, but I need to make a small tweak to a component for the purpose of security.
+My k8s cluster is running perfectly, but I need to make a significant tweak for the purpose of security.

-I'm making various changes to the components via the yaml files to get it all perfect.

-As I'm making changes to these files, it's clear I need to backup the files to make sure I don't screw things up and can revert back if (I really mean when) I do.
+I'm making various changes to the relative yaml files, and it's obvious I need a tool to backup and recover these files.

 I need a tool.
 I need a tool that can backup and recover files.
 Meh, a tool already exists, but I don't care, I'm just excited I get to code something awesome.